One person might not make much of a difference...

-I arrive in Tiwadou at 6pm, sunset, dusty, sweaty, and very tired.
+I arrive in Tiwadou at 6pm sunset, dusty, sweaty, and very tired.
 Four others are also staying in the auberge, doing this same ride over 3 days.
-We enjoy hot showers, good music, and food provided by our host Mohamed Sahnoun.
-Mohamed is well known for his successful work in his village and I ask him about it.
-He tells me how he built a meeting place where the village women are learning to read and write and look after their own affairs without the intervention of any man in the village, as no man is allowed to enter.
+We enjoy hot showers, impromtu music on drums and Berber strings and a meal provided by our host Mohamed Sahnoun.
+Mohamed is well known for his success in making positive change for his village and I ask him about it.
+He tells me how they built a meeting place where the village women are learning to read and write and now look after their own affairs without the intervention of any man in the village, as they are not allowed to enter their meetings.
 It's very successful.
-Then Mohamed also tells me about his newest project, which will be an annual event cleaning plastic from the nearby river.
-He pulls out a photo album and showed me the event he organised last April (2009), where all the children took one school day to clean the river and burn the plastic, then held a festival and feast afterward.
+Then Mohamed also tells me about his newest project which will be an annual event cleaning plastic from the nearby river.
+He pulls out a photo album and shows the event he organised last April (2009) where all the children took one school day off to clean the river and burn the plastic, then they held a festival and feast afterward.
 Needless to say I was very pleased!
-When I queried why not target the source of the plastic, he told me the frustration was that it was coming from upstream, from a gold mine where rich people live only part of the year.
+When I queried why not target the source of the plastic he told me the polution was coming from upstream, from a gold mine where rich people live only part of the year.
 Perhaps someday I will bring a group to join him in April to target that village near the mine.
 Yet I worry about heavy metal tailings that accompany gold mining.

 Back to Tafroute.
-Most of the road this morning is very rocky, jolting the palms of my hands so they are bruised, in spite of having shocks on my bike.
+Most of the road this morning is very rocky, jolting the palms of my hands so they are bruised in spite of having shocks on my bike.
 I stop to take a few photos of the usual garbage that follows human beings wherever we may be.
 My god we're dirty animals!
 However this thought is soon dispersed by the gorgeous landscape, riding along on the quiet road all morning is fantastic once I leave the rocks and ride soft dirt paths winding through valley oasis.
-Eventually I join up with the road at the top of the pass, hitch my pack onto the seat of my bike and launch off.
+Eventually I join with the paved road at the top of the big pass, hitch my pack onto the seat of my bike and launch off.
 What fun!
 At the bottom 15 minutes later I'm looking back up the switchbacks I just rode down.
-3 hours up?
+3 hours walking up yesterday?
 Cripes how fast was I just going?

 x!&# must have hit the fan somewhere at